ckchaudhary/frontpage-buddy/readme.txt

 ## ⏩ Use of 3rd Party Services

 Some of the widgets use external APIs and/or services which may track your website visitor's data and may add cookies on their browser.
 Please update your privacy and cookie policies accordingly.
-It befalls on you ( the website administrator ) to collect opt-in consent beforehand.
+It is your( the website administrator's ) responsibility to collect opt-in consent beforehand.
 Please review and do not enable any such widget if deemed necessary.
 Below are the details of those:

 **YouTube iFrame Embed**